Colorado funeral home owner who abused nearly 200 corpses gets 40 years, decried as a 'monster'

 As she and others spoke of their grief, Jon Hallford sat at a table to their right, wearing orange jail attire and looking directly ahead.
 The courtroom’s wooden benches were full of relatives of the deceased and also journalists.

-The Hallfords stored the bodies in a building in the small town of Penrose, south of Colorado Springs, from 2019 until 2023, when investigators responding to reports of a stench from the building.
+The Hallfords stored the bodies in a building in the small town of Penrose, south of Colorado Springs, from 2019 until 2023, when investigators responded to reports of a stench from the building.

 Bodies were found throughout the building, some stacked on top of each other, with swarms of bugs and decomposition fluid covering the floors, investigators said.
 The remains — including adults, infants and fetuses — were stored at room temperature.